Get Assistance

 • Special Interests: Origins and constructive strategies

-• Girls with Asperger’s Syndrome
+• Girls with ASD

 For further information and advice as to how to undergo the Recognition of Special Needs through Defence Special Needs Support Group Inc please give the DSNSG National Office a call on 1800 037 674.